MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 - The "Discover" list in OneDrive, in the Outlook mobile app, and on the Microsoft Office Home page
 - Documents on other users' profile cards and profile pages

-If you disable Delve, users will not have access to the following API's:
+If you disable Delve, users will not have access to the following APIs:

-- **Trending Insight API** (trending documents for all users)
+- **Trending Insight API** (trending documents for all users).
-- **Used Insight API** (what documents other users have viewed or modified)
+- **Used Insight API** (what documents other users have viewed or modified).

 **NOTE:** Disabling Delve does not disable **Microsoft Graph**.
 Office Graph and Microsoft Graph are different concepts despite their similar names.
 Microsoft Graph is the API endpoint that surfaces all Microsoft 365 data (such as Azure AD, Outlook/Exchange, Excel, OneDrive, SharePoint), while Office Graph is mainly a code name for the collective set of services and insights generated on top of the infrastructure developed by the FAST Office Graph team.
-For more information about Microsoft Graph, see [Overview of Microsoft Graph](https://docs.microsoft.com/graph/overview)
+For more info about Microsoft Graph, see [Overview of Microsoft Graph](https://docs.microsoft.com/graph/overview).

 ## Additional resources